List of Marvel Comics characters: B: Butterball

+Butterball is the name of two characters appearing in American comic books published by Marvel Comics.

-Vivian Dolan's
+Vivian Dolan

 Emery Schaub

 Emery Schaub is a superhero in the Marvel Comics universe.
 The character, created by Christos N. Gage and Steve Uy, first appeared in Avengers: The Initiative #13 (2008).

 An invulnerable overweight fry cook, Schaub is recruited to the Initiative program and given the codename Butterball.
 Despite Schaub's invulnerability, his lack of physical strength, skill, and wits make him an inappropriate candidate for the superhero program.

 When Norman Osborn takes control of the Initiative, Schaub is part of Henry Peter Gyrich's Shadow Initiative assembled to retake control of Negative Zone Prison Alpha from the forces of Blastaar.
 In spite of heavy losses, the team completes their mission.
 Schaub has subsequently been referred to as a hero by Norman Osborn and used as an everyman figure for propaganda purposes by H.A.M.M.E.R., Osborn's military arm.
 During the Siege on Asgard, Butterball helps the Avengers Resistance.
 Later, Butterball is a founding member of a new superteam in North Carolina.
 He later joins the Avengers Academy.

-Emery Schaub in other media
+Butterball in other media

-Butterball appears in Lego Marvel's Avengers, voiced by Patrick Seitz.
+The Emery Schaub incarnation of Butterball appears in Lego Marvel's Avengers, voiced by Patrick Seitz.